prebid/Prebid.js/dev-docs/publisher-api-reference.md

 ### pbjs.buildMasterVideoTagFromAdserverTag(adserverTag, options) ⇒ `String`

 {: .alert.alert-danger :}
-This method is deprecated as of version 0.27.0.
+This method is deprecated as of version [0.26.0](https://github.com/prebid/Prebid.js/releases/tag/0.26.0).
+To show video ads, include the `dfpVideoSupport` module in your build, and use `pbjs.adServers.dfp.buildVideoUrl`.
+For more information, see [Show Video Ads with DFP]({{site.baseurl}}/dev-docs/show-video-with-a-dfp-video-tag.html).

 **Kind**: static method of [pbjs](#module_pbjs)